arantespp/arantespp.com/posts/zettelkasten/money-supply.md

 - Why does inflation increase/decrease if the money supply increase/decrease?

-- Are there another definitions of the money supply besides "quantity of the money in circulation"?
+- Are there other definitions of the money supply besides "quantity of the money in circulation"?

 ## References